 - View the odds for the top men and women at the 2023 US Open

 - Novak Djokovic and Coco Gauff were the winners of the 2023 US Open

 - Discover which country has produced the most US Open champions since the tournament’s inception

-The 2019 US Open begins August 26th and will be played at the USTA Billie Jean King National Tennis Center in Flushing Meadows, New York.
-We’ve been tracking the odds of every player involved leading up to the event, and have charted them below in a series of easy-to-follow graphs.
-Each graph has been generated by averaging the odds from multiple online sportsbooks to give you a better sense of each player’s true chance of winning the 2019 US Open.
+The 2023 US Open got started on Monday, August 28 and will conclude with the Women’s Final on Saturday, September 9 and the Men’s Final on Sunday, September 10 in Flushing Meadows, New York.
+We’ve been tracking the odds of every player involved leading up to the event and have charted them below in a series of easy-to-follow graphs.
+Each graph has been generated by averaging the odds from multiple sportsbooks to give you a better sense of each player’s true chance of winning the 2024 US Open.

 Odds for Past US Open Men’s Champions